Sue: Six parts. Oh joy. This had better be ****ing good, Neil.

 Sue: How will he find another henchman?
 Will he put an ad in the paper?

-The episode concludes with Leela being nibbled to death by Fingerbobs.
+The episode climaxes with Leela being nibbled to death by Fingerbobs.

-Sue: It’s a shame about the giant mouse, innit?
-Oh well.
-You can’t win them all.top
+Sue: It’s a shame about the giant mouse.
+Oh well, you can’t win ‘em all.

 Me: Rats were massive in the 1970s.
-In this case, quite literally.
+Literally, in this case.

 Sue: I know.
-I went to one of your lectures where you went on about it for ages.
+I walked in on one of your lectures once where you went on about them for ages.
 Didn’t you show this clip to your students?

 Me: I did.
-Along with clips from Doomwatch, The New Avengers, Survivors and During Barty’s Party.
-You couldn’t move for rats in the seventies.
+Along with bits from Doomwatch, The New Avengers, Survivors and During Barty’s Party.
+You couldn’t move for rats in the 1970s.

-Sue: I remember the students laughing their heads off.
+Sue: I remember the students were laughing their heads off.

-Me: Incredibly, that wasn’t the reaction I was going for.
+Me: That wasn’t the reaction I was going for.

 Sue: And a million dads all sigh at once.

-When Leela returns, the Doctor is almost lost for words.
+When she returns, the Doctor is momentarily lost for words.

 Sue: That’s the first time I’ve seen the Doctor look at a companion in a sexual way.
 And you can’t even see her knees.

-Chang returns to Chiang (Oh, how that used to confuse me when I was a child) to beg for his forgiveness.
+Chang returns to Chiang (oh how this used to confuse me when I was a child) to beg for his forgiveness.

 Sue: It’s a lover’s tiff, this.
-If they had Facebook back then, their relationship would be “complicated”.
+If they had Facebook back then, their relationship would definitely be ‘complicated’.

-I tell her that Dudley Simpson is conducting the orchestra on-screen this week, but she’s far more interested in the audience’s enthusiastic reaction to a rather weak rendition of ‘Daisy Daisy’.
+I tell her Dudley Simpson is conducting the orchestra on-screen this week, but she’s far more interested in the audience’s enthusiastic reaction to a rather weak rendition of ‘Daisy Daisy’ to care.

-Back at Litefoot’s house, a policeman gets an axe between the shoulder blades.
+Back at Litefoot’s house, a policeman suffers an axe between the shoulder blades.